PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 results and maps them to the two declared keys.
 Production stages `late_spp_results` and `_late_spp_stats`; no unrelated fields or prune proxy are added, and the pair remains observation-only.

+The preceding strided-slice/pad/concat owner also prunes only after a positive rewrite, so its one counter is complete evidence.
+Two direct production calls surround the second terminal affine recovery.
+Strict characterization selects only the second call and requires `_terminal_slice_pad_concat_stats` between that recovery and `late_spp_results`; the first call remains an expression.